graiola/target_estimation/README.md

 Estimate the pose of incoming targets

+# Branch lraiano_multiTarget_ros
+- main branch for developing management of multiple targets incoming from measurements.
+This contains the most updated version of the stable code.
+- the branch lraiano_multiTarget_ros_devel contains tests not yet stable to be moved in the main branch

 # ToDo

 - [ ] Fix the occurence of measurementCallback_v2 -> we need to distinguish between different nodes publishing on /tf topic